online-robotics/eeros-docker-bbblue/README.md

 ```
 ssh ost@192.168.7.2
 ```
 The password is again `ost`.
-On the beaglebone blue you can then start the application with
+On the Beaglebone Blue you can then start the application with
 ```
 /tmp/template_project
 ```